To restore, preserve, and protect the natural and historical resources

 We hold events, and engage in programs and projects to enhance the park experience for visitors.

 The Friends of Fort Flagler (FoFF) was established in 1999 as an all-volunteer, non-profit organization that offers both financial and volunteer support for park improvements and programs not funded by the state parks system.
 FoFF acts as a strong advocate for the park.

 Your support and contributions will enable us to meet our goals and improve conditions.
 Your generous donation will fund our mission.

-Birding and nature tours are now being held on the 2nd and 4th Saturday of each month.
+Birding and nature tours are now being held on the 2nd and 4th Friday of each month.
+Beverly McNeil, Admiralty Audubon trip leader and photographer, conducts these bird walks at Fort Flagler.
 Wear sturdy footwear and dress for changeable weather. bring binoculars and your own water.

 Sign up for our newsletter to hear from us about special projects, and events.
 Your privacy and time is respected.
 In signing up, your personal information will never be shared with another party.